jefffhaynes/BinarySerializer/README.md

 }
 ```

 Note that the attribute can also be used on complex types to calculate the checksum over a set of fields.
+The attribute can be configured by specifing the various properties, including the polynomial, the initial value, as well as others.

+### FieldCrc32Attribute ###

+The FieldCrc32 is identical to the FieldCrc16 with the difference that it operates on an unsigned 32-bit field and with appropriate default algorithm values.

 -----------